-Non EEA applicants who obtain one of the above mentioned categories of immigration permission after the closing date for receipt of applications, i.e. 5pm Monday 6th November 2017, will not have their work permit status amended retrospectively.
-Therefore, your employment permit status as notified to HBS Recruit as at 6th November 2017 is the information which will be used for the matching process.
+Non-EEA applicants, who obtain one of the above mentioned GNIB/IRP cards or Temporary Protection after the closing date for receipt of applications, i.e., 5pm Friday 4th November 2022, will not have their employment permit status amended retrospectively.
+Therefore, your employment permit status as confirmed with you in the email of 8th December 2022, will be used for the matching process.